Skip to content

 Hero image with the logos of the best employee scheduling software

 Employee scheduling technology has come a long way from handwritten schedules pinned to bulletin boards.
-These days, employee scheduling apps come with advanced tools like auto-scheduling, compliance features, and multiple filter views to make your job easier.
-And for employees, these tools not only let you clock in via your phone, but painlessly pick up and swap shifts.
+Employee scheduling apps now come with advanced tools like auto-scheduling, compliance features, and multiple filter views to make your job easier.
+And for employees, these tools make it easy to clock in, pick up, and swap shifts.

 The best tools let managers create schedules, track labor costs, and keep teams organized, all in one app.
-But many scheduling platforms look alike at first glance—so how do you know which one is right for your organization?
+But most of these scheduling apps look the same—so how do you figure out which one is right for your business?

-I spent several weeks putting dozens of employee scheduling apps through rigorous testing, so you don't have to.
-In this article, I'll walk you through my seven top picks to help you choose the right platform for your team.
+I put dozens of employee scheduling apps through rigorous testing and compared experiences from real users, so you don't have to.
+In this article, I'll walk you through my top picks to help you choose the right employee scheduling platform for your team.

 • Deputy for making more intelligent staffing decisions